 Note that the name is "Special Dark," not "Special Dark Chocolate."
 This is because Hershey's Special Dark bar is not only not dark chocolate, but it contains three different forms of milk!
 That's in addition to the emulsifiers, fake flavorings, and alkalized cocoa powder used to lower their cost of production.

 Unfortunately, this means finding vegan dark chocolate can take some extra effort.
 The only dark chocolates you can be sure are vegan-friendly are ones made by companies with vegan values as a part of their structure, like Solkiki Chocolate or Raaka Chocolate.

 Alternatively, to find vegan dark chocolates you can trust in the supermarket, look for products which contain a vegan-friendly sugar alternative, like coconut sugar or monk fruit, or maybe sugar alcohols such as maltitiol or erythritol.

 Vegan chocolate truffles are often made with coconut oil or even vegan butter to replace the dairy.
 These gourmet chocolates will be more expensive, and are definitely harder to find.
 Most are also owned by the same massive conglomerates using cheap cocoa harvested with exploitative labor, which is why I always recommend buying craft chocolate.

 It's worth the search to be able to stick to your values, and end up with a more delicious product in the end.

 Is Milk Chocolate Vegan?

-These days there are numerous alternatives for cow’s milk, and they don’t come from any animal’s udders.
-Some popular alternatives in chocolate making include coconut or oat milk, as well as a number of defatted nut powders, which are added directly into the chocolate grinder.
-Soy milk powder is also gaining some ground in Asia and part of Europe.
+Some popular alternatives for making vegan milk chocolates include coconut or oat milk, as well as a number of defatted nut powders, with soy milk powder slowly gaining popularity in Asia and parts of Europe.

 Is White Chocolate Vegan?